Washington Arubi: Club

 He started his career with Lancashire Steel for which he played 29 matches, before having spells with other Zimbabwean clubs Highlanders, Bantu Rovers and Dynamos.
 In 2012, Arubi joined South African Premier Division team University of Pretoria.
 He made 105 appearances in the league for Tuks before leaving in 2016.
 In February 2017, Arubi joined National First Division side Stellenbosch.

 Arubi signed for SuperSport United on a free transfer in summer 2018.

 He joined Tshakhuma Tsha Madzivhandila on a two-year contract in October 2020, where he was named vice-captain.

 International

-In 2007, he defended the Zimbabwe national football team during the COSAFA Cup.
+In 2007, he played as the goalkeeper for the Zimbabwe national football team during the COSAFA Cup.
 He participated in the qualification matches for the Africa Cup of Nations 2015.